oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 :    REQUIRED.
 Identifier of the grant type the client uses with the particular token request.
 This specification defines the values `authorization_code`, `refresh_token`, and `client_credentials`.
 The grant type determines the further parameters required or supported by the token request.
-The details of those grant types will be defined below.
+The details of those grant types are defined below.

 Confidential or credentialed clients MUST authenticate with the authorization server as described in {{token-endpoint-client-authentication}}.